-The competency is career management, the ability to strategically and proactively plan and run your own career.
+Career management is the ability to strategically and proactively plan and run your own career.

-In fact, today’s college students are being taught “career management” as one of the eight most critical competencies for career readiness.
+Today’s college students are taught “career management” as one of the eight most critical competencies for career readiness.

 The first step in taking control of your career management is developing the self-awareness to know your strengths and preferences, to understand your work values and future goals.